fabn/google_authentication/README.markdown

 I'm using the [gitflow model](https://github.com/nvie/gitflow) to maintain this gem, so all the development stuff is in the develop branch, master will contain only stable code.

-For gem publishing and maintaining I'm using the [jeweler gem](https://github.com/technicalpickles/jeweler), so you can fork my project and run `bundle install` to get the required dependencies.

 * Check out the latest develop to make sure the feature hasn't been implemented or the bug hasn't been fixed yet
 * Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it
 * Fork the project